Community

 Regular Cleanup

 Every year, the R&D Center and Niigata Plant regularly carry out voluntary cleanup activities in their surrounding areas.
 We see these cleanup activities as important opportunities not only for picking up trash, but also to raise awareness about the environment where our business sites are located, something that we may normally overlook.
-Through these activities, the JCU Group is committed to continue to help restore the environment from the viewpoint of residents of our surrounding communities.

 Self-Defense Fire Drills